 Unfortunately, the magic of mentorship cannot be planned or scripted.
 A college can assign an advisor, but not a mentor.
 We can, however, create an environment where the odds of mentorship taking place are enhanced by doing two things:

-First, we have to value it by putting mentorship at the forefront of who we are and what we do.
+First, we must value it by putting mentorship at the forefront of who we are and what we do.
 We need to talk about it and respect it.
-And we need to recognize that most often students develop mentoring relationships by working with faculty in classes that are small and in colleges where faculty feel valued, respected and supported.
+And we need to recognize that students often develop mentoring relationships by working with faculty in small classes and in colleges where faculty feel valued, respected, and supported.

 Second, we need to expand the pool of people on campus who think of themselves as mentors.
 Last spring, I asked students at Denison to list their mentors.
-They always listed at least one faculty member, and I was pleased at how often they also included people who work in residential halls, IT, the library, and on the facilities staff.
+They always listed at least one faculty member, and I was pleased with how often they included people who work in residential halls, IT, the library, and the facilities staff.